Harrison Rucker, 82, considers himself to be a “native son” of Talbotton.

 Solomon said that once the trees mature in 15-20 years, the timber will be sold.
 “This is going to be long-term generational wealth for his children, that’s going to be sustainable for them,” Solomon said.

-Rucker said he will eagerly tell other farmers and land-owners about the guidance he received about land management from FVSU’ Cooperative Extension.
+Rucker said he will eagerly tell other farmers and landowners about the land management guidance he received from FVSU’s Cooperative Extension.
 “Without them (FVSU), I don’t know what I would have done.
 I had no idea where to go until I met Brother Solomon,” Rucker said.

 FVSU’s Cooperative Extension Program works in conjunction with the Cooperative Extension Service, the University of Georgia and the U.S. Department of Agriculture to provide services and educational programs to various clients in the state.
 This includes homemakers, small and part-time farmers, rural disadvantaged and members of the general public.
 To find a FVSU county agent in your area, visit our county agents and program assistants page or call (478) 825-6296.